RaengC/book-library/README.md

                     review: rating      [star / user/ comment]
                 }]
-                - owner                 // user who owns this library Library routes      - all authenticated
+                - owner                 // user who owns this library Library routes      - all authenticated/linked to userId
                 - get (all)
                 - getById
                 - update                //change the name of the library